nasa/cumulus/docs/deployment/README.md

 ### Building the Dashboard

-**Note**: These environment variables are available during the build: `APIROOT`, `DAAC_NAME`, `STAGE`, `HIDE_PDR`.
+> ⚠️ **Note**: These environment variables are available during the build: `APIROOT`, `DAAC_NAME`, `STAGE`, `HIDE_PDR`.
 Any of these can be set on the command line to override the values contained in `config.js` when running the build below.

 To configure your dashboard for deployment, set the `APIROOT` environment variable to your app's API root.[^2]

-Build the dashboard from the dashboard repository root directory, `cumulus-dashboard`:
+Build your dashboard from the Cumulus Dashboard repository root directory, `cumulus-dashboard`:

 ```bash
   APIROOT=<your_api_root> npm run build